HHachem001/Legal_Tech/README.md

 - **Document Generation:** Legal Draft utilizes the [DOCXTemplater library](https://github.com/open-xml-templating/docxtemplater) for document generation, ensuring efficient and accurate document creation.

 - **PDF Processing:** Legal Draft utilizes Mozillas PDF.js library for uploading and extracting text from PDF documents and contracts.
 It is currently utilized in the Contract Toolbox.

-## New features in Legal Draft Beta v1.024A

-- Happy new year.
-New year, new features.
-- Added memo upload feature to memos generator.
-It extracts text from a DOCX memo and places them automatically in the correct boxes. (currently only for supervising attorney memos).
-- Added new A.I. feedback feature that reads the text for grammar and cohesiveness and provides the user with feedback. (currently only for supervising attorney memos).

 ## Current Known Issues in Legal Draft Beta v1.024A